 Leading the way in science, stewardship and service

-We seek to give our EES students the intellectual and professional tools they need, as well as a deeper understanding of the ethical reasoning behind a faith-based pursuit of environmental studies and sustainability.
+We seek to give our environmental science and sustainable development students the intellectual and professional tools they need, as well as a deeper understanding of the ethical reasoning behind a faith-based pursuit of environmental studies and sustainability.
 We believe in science leading to stewardship and service, both inside and outside the classroom.

 Located on the edge of a 145-acre arboretum, the award-winning Randall Environmental Center is the perfect embodiment of our departmental approach.
 The building itself demonstrates our strong focus on the latest environmental science research methods and techniques, while the setting reflects our commitment to conserving creation with our hands-on, “outside science” teaching methods.

 Our graduates are heavily recruited as a result of this powerful combination of theory and experience, with nearly 100% of our graduates finding placement in either graduate studies programs or the workplace.